servalproject/serval-dna/doc/REST-API.md

 is too large, the request will suspend and eventually time out.
 Serval DNA will ignore any bytes received after it has read Content-Length bytes, so if Content-Length is too small, the request body will be malformed.

+A missing Content-Length header will be treated the same as a Content-Length of zero.

 #### Request Content-Type